 consumers to shop for the best deals.
 The idea worked quite well since most

-customers didn't want to take the time to shop around with a pile of heavy
+customers didn't want to take the time and trouble to shop all around town

-adopted that practice.
 You may say it's not fair that carpet retailers use

 private labels to confuse consumers but there are two sides to this story...

 Retailer's Point of View

 locally-owned and family run Carpet retailers offer free